dev-clemons/wtp-slides/README.md

 # WebTigerPython Slides Template

-This is a template to create slide decks with slidev for WebTigerPython
+This is a template to create slide decks with slidev for WebTigerPython.
+WebTigerPython is embedded as an iframe into the slides.

 ## Welcome to [Slidev](https://github.com/slidevjs/slidev)!